ddevaraibm/pricing/linking_accounts.md

 You can link your {{site.data.keyword.Bluemix_notm}} and SoftLayer accounts to make use of the combined resources.
 When you link your {{site.data.keyword.Bluemix_notm}} and Softlayer accounts, you will receive a single {{site.data.keyword.Bluemix_notm}} invoice.
 If you have an existing {{site.data.keyword.Bluemix_notm}} account, the billing through {{site.data.keyword.Bluemix_notm}} for SoftLayer resources takes effect for the new billing cycle that starts after the accounts are linked.

 **Important:** All linked accounts in {{site.data.keyword.Bluemix_notm}} must be Pay-As-You-Go accounts.
 You can create a new Pay-As-You-Go account, link an existing Pay-As-You-Go account, or link an existing trial account (which will then be upgraded to a Pay-As-You-Go account).
-You cannot link Subscription accounts.
+You cannot link subscription {{site.data.keyword.Bluemix_notm}} accounts.

 You must be a master user in the SoftLayer account to link accounts.